-Median Voter Models.
-The second research thread tests the median voter hypothesis (and the closely related issue of social mobility) or other closely related hypotheses (i.e., social affinity hypothesis), relating it to inequality and its effects on growth or on social spending within and across countries.
-These papers (Milanovic 2000; Bassett et al. 1999; Alesina and La Ferrara 2001; Kristov et al. 1992) are typically motivated by the relationships between measures of income and income inequality (e.g., median income levels or Gini coefficients) and growth, but they focus on the impact of inequality decision-making process of the median voter.
-If one believes the median voter model, greater levels of inequality at the top of the distribution produce more redistribution because there is more for the poor and middle classes to gain from taxing the rich.
+The second research thread tests the median voter hypothesis (and the closely related issue of social mobility) or other closely related hypotheses (for example, social affinity hypothesis), relating it to inequality and its effects on growth or on social spending within and across countries.
+These papers (Milanovic, 2000; Bassett et al., 1999; Alesina and La Ferrara, 2001; Kristov et al., 1992) are typically motivated by the relationships between measures of income and income inequality (for example, median income levels or Gini coefficients) and growth, but they focus on the impact of inequality decision-making process of the median voter.
+If the median voter model is to be believed, greater levels of inequality at the top of the distribution produce more redistribution because there is more for the poor and middle classes to gain from taxing the rich.

-Our work is a departure from the median voter hypothesis since we believe political influence differs within the population.
-As we noted previously, more affluent individuals may become less civically engaged at some "tipping point."
-The same individuals may be better able to further their own interests (which may or may not benefit those at the other end of the distribution) through political contributions, greater political knowledge, higher probability of voting, or greater access to elected officials.
-So while money may not "buy" votes, money may buy access, hence tying voting to lobbying (see Ansolabehere et al. 2003 and American Political Science Association Task Force on Inequality and American Democracy 2004).
-In fact, in a recent study by Bartels (2002), constituents at the 75th percentile of the income distribution are shown to have almost three times as much influence on United States senators' voting patterns than those at the 25th percentile.
+Our work is a departure from the median voter hypothesis, since we believe political influence differs within the population.
+As previously noted, more affluent individuals may become less civically engaged at some 'tipping point'.
+The same individuals may be better able to further their own interests (which may or may not benefit those at the other end of the distribution) through political contributions, greater political knowledge, higher probability of voting or greater access to elected officials.
+So while money may not 'buy' votes, it may buy access, hence tying voting to lobbying (see Ansolabehere et al., 2003 and American Political Science Association (APSA) Task Force on Inequality and American Democracy, 2004).
+In fact, in a recent study by Bartels (2002), constituents at the 75th percentile of the income distribution are shown to have almost three times as much influence on US senators' voting patterns as those at the 25th percentile.
 McCarty et al. (2003), also using the United States, show that political partisanship increased substantially over the last half of the twentieth century and in addition has become more stratified by income.
-Comparing partisanship and income over the period, the authors speculate that "richer voters represented by both parties are...less likely to favor redistribution and social insurance than were the counterparts of these voters a half-century earlier."
-Of course, political institutions differ by nation and political system but we believe that for most developed countries, especially the nations in our analysis, this basic framework makes conceptual sense.8 regresses three measures of inequality on the extent of redistribution. ^{9,10} The paper does not, however, present any data on median voters or their incomes compared to the average incomes in society.
-Since it is not generally true that the outcomes of the median voter are measured at all by these different indices of inequality, 11 there is only a very loose link between the model of voting behavior and the inequality measures he seeks to motivate.
-Furthermore, the largest effects of greater inequality resulting in greater social spending by governments in Milanovic's work seem to come from social retirement expenditures.
+Comparing partisanship and income over the period, the authors speculate that 'richer voters represented by both parties are... less likely to favor redistribution and social insurance than were the counterparts of these voters a half-century earlier.'
+Of course, political institutions differ by nation and political system but we believe that for most developed countries, especially the nations in our analysis, this basic framework makes conceptual sense.8

+Milanovic (2000) uses the Luxembourg Income Study (LIS) data set to build a model that regresses three measures of inequality on the extent of redistribution.^{9,10} The paper does not, however, present any data on median voters or their incomes compared to the average incomes in society.
+Since it is not generally true that the outcomes of the median voter are measured by these different indices of inequality,11 there is only a loose link between the model of voting behavior and the inequality measures he seeks to motivate.
+Further, the largest effects of greater inequality resulting in greater social spending by governments in Milanovic's work seem to come from social retirement expenditures.